truckersmp-cli/truckersmp-cli/README.md

 (Not available)|`--activate-native-d3dcompiler-47`|Activate native 64-bit `d3dcompiler_47.dll` when starting (Needed for D3D11 renderer)
-(Not available)|`--check-windows-steam`|Check for the Windows Steam version on updating when using Proton (Not available)|`--disable-proton-overlay`|Disable Steam Overlay when using Proton (Not available)|`--downgrade`|Downgrade to latest TruckersMP-compatible version when updating Note: This option implies "--update" option and is ignored if "--beta" ("-b") option is specified
+(Not available)|`--check-windows-steam`|Check for the Windows Steam version on updating when using Proton (Not available)|`--disable-proton-overlay`|Disable Steam Overlay when using Proton (Not available)|`--downgrade`|Downgrade to the latest version that is supported by TruckersMP.
+Note: This option implies "--update" option and is ignored if "--beta" ("-b") option is specified
 (Not available)|`--native-steam-dir`|Choose native Steam installation, useful only if your Steam directory is not detected automatically [Default: `auto`]
 (Not available)|`--self-update`|Update files to the latest release and quit (Not available)|`--singleplayer`|Start singleplayer game, useful for save editing, using/testing DXVK in singleplayer, etc.